nunomourinho/forensicVmAutopsyUserManual/docs/user/network.rst

 For many forensic investigations, an active network connection is unnecessary.
 When evidence is solely contained within a local device, it's recommended to keep the network card deactivated.
 This approach ensures the machine's safe operation and the security of your enterprise network or domain.

 However, in certain situations, there may be a need to activate the network card.
 For instance, when the forensic virtual machine is deemed safe and requires an internet connection to retrieve cloud-based data—data sourced from cached cloud access credentials like those from OneDrive, Google Drive, Nextcloud, OwnCloud, etc. In such cases, the forensicVM's network card can be enabled.
 This card has an inbuilt firewall designed to block access to identified local networks while permitting internet connections.
 Additionally, every time the network card is toggled on or off, all inbound and outbound traffic is recorded.
-This leads to the creation of a :term:`Wireshark pcap` file for each activation and deactivation event.
+This leads to the creation of a Wireshark pcap file for each activation and deactivation event.

 .. danger::

    It's paramount to treat the activation of the network card as a method of last    resort.
 Alternatively, consider using a remotely hosted forensicVM server.
 The integrity of the firewall isn't foolproof, meaning there's always a risk that malicious software might infiltrate your network.
 Furthermore, a compromised machine could ping back to an attacker, potentially revealing your external IP address and inadvertently notifying a malicious actor that they are under active investigation!

-Enable the :term:`Network Card`
+Enable the Network Card
 -------------------------------

 To activate the network card on the forensicVM, there are two methods available.
 The first method involves using the Autopsy ForensicVM client plugin interface, and the second requires directly interacting with the web screen interface through the network icon.

-Enable network card using the Autopsy ForensicVM Client :term:`Plugin Interface`
+Enable network card using the Autopsy ForensicVM Client Plugin Interface
 *********************************************************************************

-**Activate** :term:`Network Card` **Button**
+**Activate** Network Card **Button**

 1. Start the forensicVM machine.
 2. Navigate to the Network Panel within the interface.